 - Hi and Lois (Hi, Lois, Trixie, and Dawg)

 Collectors who are interested in variations might be interested to know that there is a version of this doll that doesn't have the black lines above the eyeball (where the white part of the eye is).

-Applause also did a series of Aladdin plush dolls.
-Here is Prince Aladdin in his white wedding outfit and Abu the Monkey.
+Applause also produced a nice series of Aladdin plush dolls in the early 1990's, likely 1992 when the movie was in theatres.
+Here is Prince Aladdin in his white wedding outfit and Abu the Monkey (a hand puppet of Abu was also made).
 Both have plastic heads, and Aladdin has plastic hands.
 His hat is removable.
 I've also seen an Aladdin from this series that is wearing the city outfit (purple vest and white pants).
 That doll has the upper half of the body in plastic, and only the legs are stuffed.
-Other characters in the series include the Genie (10 inch and 16 inch dolls were available as well as a doll-like hand puppet), Princess Jasmine in her white wedding outfit (I have yet to see an applause doll of her in the more common light blue two piece outfit), Rajah the Tiger, Iago the Parrot, and the villain Jafar with a removable staff.
-All are done in the same style with plastic heads and stuffed bodies.
+Other characters in the series include the Genie (10 inch and 16 inch dolls were available, and there is a version of the Genie doll with a tuxedo front piece attached as part of the body, as well as a doll-like hand puppet), three Princess Jasmine dolls in different outfits (her white wedding outfit, the more common light blue two piece outfit, and a purple outfit), Rajah the Tiger, lago the Parrot (a hand puppet of lago was also made), and the villain Jafar with a removable staff.
+All 12 of these dolls and the three hand puppets were done in the same style with plastic heads and stuffed bodies.
+Finger puppets of Aladdin and Jasmine were also made in addition to a series of PVC figures.
 Below are closer views of the faces for Aladdin and Abu.